Last Updated on May 14, 2023 by Dave Farquhar

 Call me old-fashioned, but I miss the old plaintext log file.
 Microsoft includes a Powershell utility to get those back.
 Sort of.
 At least in the case of Windows update logs.

 Open Powershell and run the command Get-WindowsUpdateLog.
 It will tear through all of the EVT files in C:\Windows\Logs\WindowsUpdate and generate one big WindowsUpdate.log file on your desktop.
 This makes it harder to narrow your focus to a particular KB, but fear not.
 Open the file, then search for the KB you’re interested in.

 I find this easier than wrangling all of the ETL files on the system.
 The resulting file can be huge, but with everything in a single file, I can find the information I need on whatever missing KB I need to deal with.
 Knowing what went wrong with a given KB makes it much easier to fix that missing update.
 Notepad++ generally does a better job of handling huge textfiles than the Notepad app that comes with Windows.

-I use the data from ETL files to troubleshoot patches that don’t apply.
+I use the data from ETL files to troubleshoot patches that fail to fully apply.
 Here’s another trick I use when you get an error message that the update is already on the system, when your vuln scanner says it’s not.

 Whatever strategy you use to manage updates, if you want to actually find and troubleshoot failures, being able to dig into, read, interpret, and act on the data in ETL files is an indispensable skill.

 David Farquhar is a computer security professional, entrepreneur, and author.
 He started his career as a part-time computer technician in 1994, worked his way up to system administrator by 1997, and has specialized in vulnerability management since 2013.
 He invests in real estate on the side and his hobbies include O gauge trains, baseball cards, and retro computers and video games.
 A University of Missouri graduate, he holds CISSP and Security+ certifications.
 He lives in St. Louis with his family.